QXIP/elasticsearch-logstash-index-mgmt/README.md

 Restore handles retrieving a backup file and restore script (from S3), and then executing the restore script locally after download.

+### elasticsearch-snapshop-index.sh

+Handle creating, listing and restoring snapshots and snapshot repositories on the cluster (not locally)

 ## Cron